 What is a Trigger Point?

-A trigger point is a tight, painful “knot” of muscle fiber.
-It forms where a muscle is strained or injured.
-The knot can sometimes be felt under the skin.
-A trigger point is very tender to the touch.
-Pain may also spread to other parts of the affected muscle.
+A trigger point is a painful knot of tightened muscle fiber.
+Trigger points form where a muscle has been injured or strained.
+It is possible that a knot can be felt below the surface of the skin.
+Trigger points are extremely tender to the touch with pain also spreading to other parts of the affected muscle.

 Easing Trigger Point Pain

-The cause of your muscle pain or spasms may be one or more trigger points.
-Your doctor will inject the painful spots to relax the muscle.
-This helps relieve your pain and make movement easier.
+The cause of spasms or muscle pain could be one or more trigger points.
+Doctors inject the pain points to relax the muscle.
+This helps relieve pain and make movement easier.

 During the Procedure